tetrapharmakon/species/_lectures/5-species-and-analytic-functors-wide-pullbacks.md

         \usepackage{tikz}
 ---

 This chapter embarks on a more category-theoretic study of species.
-Every species has a canonical decomposition as an infinite sum $f_0 + f_1 + f_2 + \dots$ and it gives rise to an endofunctor $\bar F $ of $\bf Set$ that admits a "Taylor expansion".
+Every species has a canonical decomposition as an infinite sum $f_0 + f_1 + f_2 + \dots$, and it gives rise to an endofunctor $\bar F $ of $\bf Set$ that admits a "Taylor expansion".
 Such functors are called *analytic*, and they can be characterised intrinsically as the finitary endofunctors of $\bf Set$ satisfying a weak exactness property.

 ### Analytic functors, wide pullbacks